MaggGomes/flask/esof/docs/assignment4.md

 <a name="info"/>
 ###Information

 The bug happens when is used an IP address in SESSION_COOKIES_DOMAIN.
 Because only domains work when used in cookies otherwise it won't work.
 We ask on the page of the bug, if it is better give a warnning or abort the program.
-They said that the best option would be give a warning and that is what we decide to do.
+We asked the user who found the issue and he said that the best option would be to give a warning message and make the verification prepared to process IPv4 and IPv6 addresses.
+The user didn't remember why it was needed in SERVER_DOMAIN so we didn't checked there altough the function is prepared for that.

 <a name="correction"/>
 ###Correction

 To fix this bug, we made a function that gives a warning if the argument is an IP address.
-The function is capable to recive  IPv4 and  IPv6
+The function is capable to proccess IPv4 and  IPv6 address

 <p align="center">
    <img src="https://github.com/rodavoce/flask/blob/development/esof/res/codigo.PNG">